 - Condensed courses: Building courses around targeted case studies and overarching questions–rather than aiming for “coverage”–has enabled me to teach effectively in shorter periods of time.
-I began my teaching career with a five-week summer course on women and music, and I’m now in my fourth year of teaching a seven-week music appreciation module in an interdisciplinary Introduction to the Fine Arts course.
+I began my teaching career with a five-week summer course on women and music, and I’m now in my fifth year of teaching a seven-week music appreciation module in an interdisciplinary Introduction to the Fine Arts course.

 West Chester University

 Music in Culture and History (online) (Spring 2019)

 Women in Music (Spring 2018, Fall 2018, Spring 2019)

 Introduction to the Fine Arts: Music (Fall 2016–)

 Introduction to World Musics (Carolina Courses Online, Spring 2015)